inigo-selwood/pimlico/README.md

 ## Grammar

 Pimlico uses grammar files written in a language that combines the features of EBNF with aspects of regular expression syntax.
+By convention, grammar files should have the extension `.peg`.

-Grammar files consist of a list of production rules: a name, and a sequence of terms.
+Grammar files consist of a list of production rules, each with a name, and a sequence of terms.
+The parser then tries to map rules to strings in the text being parsed, creating an abstract syntax tree (AST).

 ---